 submitted by the requester in writing.

-An form and instructions are available online.
+An Open Records Request form and instructions are available online.

 A “written request” is one submitted in almost any form that can be read, including an email, letter, memo, or handwritten note.
 Requests must include the following: